GO-TO CHOICE FOR BUSY PROFESSIONALS

 Start Your Order

 Once you start your order, you'll be asked a few, simple questions to direct you to the right visa product your upcoming business travel.
-You'll then enter the information required to process business visa.
+You'll then enter the information required to place the order.

 After you've provided the requested information and have remitted payment, you will be provided with a checklist of requirements and documents needed for your China business visa.
 Swift will supply the list and guide you step-by-step.